ermlikeyeah/ermlikeyeah.github.io/_posts/2017-05-12-butlins-wifi.md

 I revisit option 3: Pay as you go for the wifi.
 Maybe I missed the `Please note that the service is not transferable to a different device.` I didn't.

-I have captured the screens from this.
+I have did grabs of the screens.

 ![](/assets/butlins-canvas.png)